MicrosoftDocs/SupportArticles-docs/Teams/meetings/new-teams-desktop-app-fail-render-video.md

 To work around the issue, follow these steps:

 1. Exit the Teams desktop app.
-1. Search for the file named *BlackApps.dat* in Windows Explorer.
+1. Search in File Explorer for a file named *BlackApps.dat* in the %PROGRAMDATA% folder.
 This file is the exclusion list used by the Nahimic app.
 1. Open the BlackApps.dat file by using a text editor, such as Notepad.

    **Note:** If you can't open the file, follow these steps to change permissions on the file: